xen0vas/UserManager/README.md

 > `CXXFLAGS      = -std=c++0x -pipe -O2 -Wall -W -D_REENTRANT $(DEFINES)`

-- if you have problems using qmake do the following additional step
+- if you have problems using qmake utility do the following

 	1. install `qt-sdk` on your system.
 On debian do the following